micuco/-Arcade-Machine/README.md

-# Pong - Arcade Machine Assignment
+# Pong - Arcade Machine

-This project is an implementation of the Pong game for the Arcade Machine assignment.
+This project is an implementation of the Pong game for the Arcade Machine.

 ## Description